stacks-network/docs/src/pages/smart-contracts/principals.md

 the principal type may own an asset.
-For the case of public-key hash and multi-signature Stacks addresses, a given principal can operate on their assets by issuing a signed transaction on the blockchain. _Smart contracts_ may also be principals (reprepresented by the smart contract's identifier), however, there is no private key associated with the smart contract, and it cannot broadcast a signed transaction on the blockchain.
+For the case of public-key hash and multi-signature Stacks addresses, a given principal can operate on their assets by issuing a signed transaction on the blockchain. _Smart contracts_ may also be principals (represented by the smart contract's identifier), however, there is no private key associated with the smart contract, and it cannot broadcast a signed transaction on the blockchain.